 The resulting progeny will be essentially 100% American chestnut because none of the American chestnut genome has been removed or replaced.
 This characteristic allows the possibility of rescuing much of the remnant genetic diversity and local adaptations in the surviving population of American chestnut.
 If federal approval is granted, TACF plans to breed transgenic tree with wild trees over multiple generations to dilute out the transgenic founder genome and increase the genetic diversity of the blight-tolerant population.
 Read more about our plan here.

 TACF’s chapters and staff are currently conserving 1,000 wild-type American chestnuts in orchards to use as parent trees in this diversification effort.
 To participate in the wild tree conservation effort contact TACF’s regional coordinator from your region.
-You can also donate to SUNY-ESF and TACF to support restoration using transgenic blight-tolerant trees.
+You can also donate to TACF to support restoration using transgenic blight-tolerant trees.

 Figure 2: Pollination of wild type American chestnut with transgenic pollen containing the oxalate oxidase gene.